rust-embedded-community/usb-device/README.md

 The UsbDevice object represents a composite USB device and is the most important object for application implementors.
-The UsbDevice combines a number of UsbClasses (either custom ones, or pre-existing ones provided by other crates) and a UsbBus device drives to implement the USB device.
+The UsbDevice combines a number of UsbClasses (either custom ones, or pre-existing ones provided by other crates) and a UsbBus device driver to implement the USB device.

-The UsbClass trait can be used to implemented USB classes such as a HID device or a serial port.
+The UsbClass trait can be used to implement USB classes such as a HID device or a serial port.
 An implementation may also use a custom class if the required functionality isn't covered by a standard class.